 Bohemian Wrap

 A bohemian wrap is a stylish way to wear your temperature data.
 Mine pairs beautifully with my wardrobe and is perfect for those breezy Austin evenings.
+If you enjoy colorful projects, you might also love exploring some variegated yarn crochet patterns.

 Mini Granny Squares

 Craft mini granny squares for a playful and modular project.
 These tiny squares are quick to make, and I love rearranging them into new patterns.
+If you enjoy small-scale art, try making a mini sculpture to display alongside them.

 Rolling Waves Blanket

 The rolling waves blanket creates a soothing visual with its wavy pattern.
 I found it to be a relaxing project that beautifully captures weekly temperature changes.
+To finish the edges, consider adding a beautiful crochet border.

 Temperature Cloud